History Of Teddy’s Limo – Our Story

 In the late 1970s and early 1980s, busy executives relied regularly on Teddy’s as a well-tuned chauffeured services company.
 The majority of the Glendinning team left their homes about 5 am on most Mondays; had the Teddy’s chauffeur drop them off at LaGuardia, then drop off mailing tubes at FedEx and hand deliver mini-tape memos back to their support team in Westport.
 Chauffeurs were expected to have extra memo tape, postage stamps and envelopes, memo pads and FedEx air-bill forms.

 As Big Eight accounting became the Big Four, as Glendinning Associates, MCA, Remington Brands and Richardson Vicks and other corporations morphed into other entities, those early executives were eager to bring Teddy’s with them to their new jobs.
 As the re-insurance and hedge fund industries grew strong southern Connecticut roots, Teddy’s Transportation System emerged as the global executive ground travel partner to thousands of area business-people and to dozens of regional and globally based corporations.

 1985-1995: Industry Leadership

 By now focused on the flourishing executive transportation business, the Wisniewskis sold the taxi business in 1985 and rental car franchise in 1989.
 In 1987 Teddy’s moved into office space on Rowan Street in Norwalk.
 The three Wisniewski children, Charles, Linda and Ted Jr., formally joined the firm upon graduation, and Charles was named company president in 1990.

 By 1990 Ted Sr. and Charles had already made their mark as industry leaders.
-Teddy’s Transportation System had been a founding member of the National Limousine Association in 1985; at the NLA’s first annual expo in 1985, Charles gave a talk on livery regulations across jurisdictions vis-a-vis municipal and state laws versus interstate commerce law.
+Teddy’s Transportation System had been a founding member of the National Limousine Association in 1985 and continues to be one of its longest-standing members; at the NLA’s first annual expo in 1985, Charles gave a talk on livery regulations.
 A quarter-century later, he often delivers a similar talk each spring to various PTAs and PTOs just in time for prom season.

 Ted Sr. was named to the NLA board of directors in 1989, and in 1990 Charles replaced him and was elected secretary.
 In 1993 Charles was elected the NLA’s youngest-ever president, a record that has not yet been broken.